aksashu000/Cowin_Vaccine_Notifier/README.md

 1. Sign up for a free account on Twilio: https://www.twilio.com/.
 2. After logging in, add your phone number on which you want to receive SMS notifications.
 3. You'll also have to create a US/Canada phone number (free).
 You will get some TRIAL BALANCE (around 15 USD).
 4. On the Dashboard page, make a note of the "ACCOUNT SID" and "AUTH TOKEN".
-These values will be used in "sendSMS()" function.
+These values will be used in sendSMS() function.
-5. Once your Twilio account set up is complete, you can create environment variables TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN and use them in the sendSms() function.
+5. Once your Twilio account set up is complete, you can create environment variables TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN and use them in the sendSMS() function.
 6. Twilio's SMS API has limitation of 1600 characters.